future4code/Vitor-Suzuki/semana22/stolen-bike/README.md

 ## What DOES NOT work?

+### Filter bike thefts by date rage

+Seems like the link given for the API is an older unavailable version.
+The current version does not support filtering by date range.

 ## Learn More

 - You can search for the case you want in the search area.